NPhucBinh/RStockvn/README.md

 ``pip install RStockvn`` or ``conda install RStockvn`` To use you need to: ``import RStockvn as rpv`` or ``from RStockvn import *``

-## a.Function to view stock adjusted price history
+## 1.Function to view stock adjusted price history
 This function will return the adjusted price history of the ticker, from dividend events.
 ``
 event_price_cp68(symbol)